In the Shadow of the Seven Stars

 In the Shadow of the Seven Stars by Swallows is a concept album about Jack the Ripper.
 The music is very varied from rock to classical.
 Perhaps more importantly are the vocals.
 The vocalist has a classic baritone that sounds between Tom Waits and Leonard Cohen.

 “The Boneyard” is the opening music and you are greeted with warm classical strings.
-It’s very melancholy and the affectation of the vocalist tries to match the emotions.
-I felt it was on the line of being comical and hope they take that as a compliment.
-The background angelic harmonies were great.
+It’s very melancholy…. [and] the background angelic harmonies were great.

 I was not expecting “Wrecking Ball” which sounds like a southern rock band at points.
 The song however is really great especially the verse which is playful but dark.
 I loved it.
 “In the Shadow of the Seven Stars” was a highlight.
 It was a feeling like you are stranded in the desert.
 I thought the spaghetti western guitar was perfect and matched the deep baritone of the vocalist.
 “Ultraviolet” is one of the more epic sounding songs while “Dead and Gone” goes more on southern rock mode.